Council of Parent Attorneys and Advocates

 Protecting the Legal and Civil Rights of Students with Disabilities

 |Elementary and Secondary Education Act (ESEA)|

-The Every Student Succeeds Act (ESSA) (Pub.L.
-114–95) was signed into law by President Obama on December 10, 2015.
-ESSA is a reauthorization of the Elementary and Secondary Education Act (ESEA) (Pub.L.
+The Elementary Secondary Education Act is now known as the Every Student Succeeds Act (ESSA) (Pub.L.
+114–95).
+ESSA was signed into law by President Obama on December 10, 2015.
+ESSA is a reauthorization of the ESEA (Pub.L.
 89-10, 79 Stat.
-27, 20 U.S.C. ch.70), a federal statute which funds primary and secondary education; emphasizes equal access to education, establishes high standards and accountability, and aims to shorten the achievement gaps between students by providing each child with fair and equal opportunities to achieve an exceptional education.
+27, 20 U.S.C. ch.70), the federal statute which funds primary and secondary education; emphasizes equal access to education, establishes high standards and accountability, and aims to shorten the achievement gaps between students by providing each child with fair and equal opportunities to achieve an exceptional education.

-COPAA works actively on ESEA/ESSA because students with disabilities have benefited greatly from the law’s continued requirement for their academic achievement to be measured, reported and included in school and district accountability decisions.
+COPAA works actively on ESSA because students with disabilities have benefited greatly from the law’s continued requirement for their academic achievement to be measured, reported and included in school and district accountability decisions along with their peers.
 As a result, more students with disabilities have been afforded the opportunity to learn, master grade level academic content and graduate high school with their peers.

 COPAA members have the opportunity to influence state planning as ESSA requires states to refine their accountability systems to provide the right combination of pressure and support for school improvement.
 This accountability system will identify which schools and districts are required to provide targeted intervention and support when groups of students don’t meet state reading and math standards.